-This little natural wonder is gaining a lot of traction of late.
-For visitors to the Grand Canyon, there is much more to see beyond the popular UNESCO World Heritage site, and this – Horseshoe Bend Arizona – is one of them.
-Just a short drive from Page lies this unassuming attraction that doesn’t have any observation deck, no ticketed entrance, just a small dirt carpark where you can come to see the horseshoe-shaped bend in the Colorado river.
+This little natural wonder is gaining a lot of traction in the top sites to see in the USA.
+For visitors to the Grand Canyon there is much more to see beyond the popular UNESCO World Heritage site and Horseshoe Bend in Arizona is one such destination you can’t afford to miss.
+Just a short drive from Page lies this unassuming attraction that doesn’t have any observation deck and no ticketed entrance – just a small dirt carpark where you can come to see the horseshoe-shaped bend in the Colorado river.

 To get here, you are likely to be driving North from the South Rim of the Grand Canyon or South from the North Rim.
-It is quite popular to stay in nearby Page, but if you’re looking for accommodation beyond a cheap motel for the night, consider staying just across the border line (into Utah) at the humble Dreamkatchers B&B.
+It is quite popular to stay in the nearby city of Page, but if you’re looking for accommodation beyond a cheap motel for the night, consider staying just across the border at the humble Dreamkatchers B&B in Southern Utah.

 Room prices are $130 / night or $165 / night for a private bathroom suite with king size bed, and include one of the best B&B breakfasts I am yet to encounter.
-Oh!
-And they have a hot tub for you to use at leisure, welcome you with a drink on arrival, and are situated just a short drive from Lake Powell – home to the Rainbow Room restaurant where you’ll find much better food than anything you’ll get in downtown Page.
-Do expect snail’s pace service — but the food is good.
+The owners also have a hot tub for you to use at leisure, welcome you with a drink on arrival, and are situated just a short drive from Lake Powell – home to the Rainbow Room restaurant where you’ll find much better food than anything you’ll get in downtown Page.
+Do expect snail’s pace service, but the food is good!

-Once there, it’s about a 3/4 mile walk from the carpark to the lookout point.
-There are no handrails, no observation deck, no entrance fees, just a glorious chance to enjoy incredible views – the way nature was intended to be enjoyed.
+Once you arrive at Horseshoe bend carpark, it is around a 3/4 mile walk to the lookout point.
+There are no handrails, no observation deck and no entrance fees.
+Horseshoe bend is a natural attraction and the perfect place to take in incredible views – the way nature was intended to be enjoyed.